 Monitoring complex interactions such as the ones above is non-trivial.
 The key issue is the one of scalability.
-It is relatively easy to envisage a methodology whereby contracts and possible behaviours are explicitly stored in memory and the stream of events at local WS level is matched at runtime against the envisaged contract-compliant runs.
-However with many complex contracts to be verified and several WS present in a system the approach is unlikely to be effective in any scenario where the range of possible behaviours is large.
+It is relatively easy to envisage a methodology whereby contracts and possible behaviours are explicitly stored in memory and the stream of events at local web-service level is matched at runtime against the envisaged contract-compliant runs.
+However with many complex contracts to be verified and several WS present in a system the present approach is unlikely to be effective in any scenario where the range of possible behaviours is large.

 In this paper we put forward a "symbolic" solution to the problem above.
-We represent both all possible behaviours and the contractually-correct ones as an appropriate timed automata [1] at local web-service level.
+We represent both all possible behaviours and the contractually-correct ones as an appropriate timed automata [1] at local web service level.
 Specifically we present a local contract runtime monitor (CRM) based on the symbolic toolkit Verics [5], a symbolic model checker for timed-automata.
 CRM checks the local service's execution at runtime against the symbolic representations provided, and reports back to the service (or directly to the engineer) any mismatch, or violation, between the contract-compliant behaviours originally prescribed and the ones actually received in the input stream.
 Note that differently from other lines of research we do not wish to monitor the overall service composition here.
-Instead we focus on a single service and aim to monitor continuosly its executions, i.e., the change of its local variables and actions.
+Instead we focus on a single service and aim to monitor continuously its executions, i.e., the change of its local variables and actions.
 This is of relevance to several application areas where individual enterprises wish to monitor whether any of their executions violates existing contracts, or service level agreements.

 The significant advantage of the approach is that we do not need to keep the whole state space of the possible and the contract-compliant behaviours in memory but we can simply call the timed-automata engine at runtime to match moves against the stream of events coming from the input.
 Because of the requirements of the setting the approach extends conventional timed automata with additional constraints to allow the specification of compliance and violation of contracts.
 As discussed below the memory footprint of the CRM is also very attractive as is its performance.
 Additionally timed-automata offer us a natural formalism to work with any timing properties of interest.
+The approach is also inherently scalable as it enables us to monitor in parallel several independent contracts, or several independent clauses in a single contract.

-The paper is structured as follows: in Section 2 we briefly introduce the formalism of timed automata as used here.
+The rest of the paper is structured as follows: in Section 2 we briefly introduce the formalism of timed automata as used here.
 Section 3 presents our monitoring framework.
 We analyse a motivating case study in 4 and discuss the monitoring results.
 Section 5 presents related work and conclusions.

-2 Monitoring via Timed Automata
+2. Monitoring via Timed Automata